trisulnsm/dinodoc/trisuldocs/docs/ipdr/install.md

   -  trisul-hub
   -  trisul-probe
   -  webtrisul
+- On first Admin login select the Trisul Network Analytics product mode as IPDR

 :clap: Congrats !
 You are halfway there.
 Follow the steps outlined in the rest of this document.